And a telephone number if you want to be on the program and we get back to phones later on is 800-282-2882.

 But we got the audio of Pelosi saying she didn't come to Washington to be partisan or bipartisan.

-And she's also asked about me.
+And she's also asked about me in this soundbite.

-We'll have more of your phone calls, and there's still lots of great stuff in the stacks of stuff to get to, folks.
+We have more of your phone calls, and there's still lots of great stuff in the stacks of stuff to get to, folks.